florianchrometz/german-metadata/README.md

 // output will be a city object for Munich const cityForPrefix = germanMetadata.getCityByPhonePrefix(89);

+//get phone prefix by city name, city name must be a string
+// output will be a number
+const phonePrefixByCity = germanMetadata.getPhonePrefixByCityName('Frankfurt am Main');

 // get the specific number only prefix for a non cleaned phone number
 // output will be 69 as number const prefixForPhoneNumber = germanMetadata.getPrefixOfPhoneNumber('069472111');